What do you do best in your field?

 How have you been recognized for your skill in your field?

-There are a number of ways you can show evidence for recognition as a businessperson.
-You must meet at least three of these to have a chance of qualifying for an EB-1 green card or O-1 visa.
+There are several ways you can show evidence for recognition as a businessperson.
+You must be able to provide evidence of at least three of these of the following:

 - A national or international award that recognizes your contribution or achievements;

 - Membership of an association or organization that requires outstanding achievement judged by recognized experts in the field;